epreciado91351/CoPrint3d_Runout_Sensor_Config/README.md

 #4) save_variables.cfg:  This is where all of the variables are going to be stored to keep track of everything that all 3 of the files need in order to make the macros work.
 Place this file in your config files directory as well.

 **Configuration Changes Needed**
-There are some changes that will need to be made, in order for everything to work properly when you decide to use the runout.cfg file on our printer to have it installed.
+There are some changes that will need to be made, in order for everything to work properly when you decide to use the runout.cfg file on your printer to have it installed.

 **CP_MACRO.CFG**
 add the following lines to the sections that are in brackets[ ].